The science behind why when you eat is more important than what you eat.

 Switching from all-day snacking to a regimen of TRE may result in a natural decrease in calorie consumption.
 Without having to monitor your intake or limit what you put on your plate.

-Scientific research has demonstrated that TRE can have a discernible impact on the number of calories a person eats in a day, with one such study finding that the caloric intake of healthy adult men who ate in line with Dr. Clayton’s advice was naturally reduced by around 20%.
+Scientific research has demonstrated that TRE can have a discernible impact on the number of calories a person eats in a day, with one such study finding that the caloric intake of healthy adult men who ate in line with Prof. Clayton’s advice was naturally reduced by around 20%.
 And that’s without any calorie counting or conscious effort to eat less.

 Lucy said, “I've been doing TRE since March last year and I haven't looked back.
 I feel more energised and have seen a noticeable difference in my body composition and fitness levels.
 I actually feel less hungry too."